 - Hiking Miles: An adult Cane Corso in good health may be able to hike between six and eight miles, but should be allowed to rest as necessary along the way.

-The Cane Corso is food motivated and responds well to treats during training sessions.
+The Cane Corso is food motivated and responds well to delicious dog treats during training sessions.
 The general recommendation for how much high-quality dry dog food (based on average weight and activity level) to feed is four to five cups per day, more for larger examples of the breed.
 This amount should be split between two or three meals to prevent bloat.

 Cani Corsi are a protective breed and care should be taken to discourage food guarding behaviors.
 Children should never be allowed to touch or remove food while any dog is eating.